Miidave/Miidave/README.md

 - 👋 Hi, I’m @Miidave
 - 👀 I’m interested in getting smarter
 - 🌱 I’m currently learning anything possible.
 - I started with reading and now i want to expand my horizon.
 If you have any question just ask!
-I dont bite XD
+I dont bite
 - 📫 How to reach me: Twitter: Howfarweget or Insta: 37_david_

 <!---